isxuowo/mcwiki/Batteries.md

 Batteries are one of two options for working with power systems in Mechanization.
 They store power in large quantities, and also transfer power between generators and machines.
-The energy system in Mechanization is completely wireless, with batteries serving as the relay between generators and machines.
-As such, a battery is required to get started in Mechanization.
-There are currently 3 tiers of batteries, with an extra Quantum Battery.
+Energy in Mech is completely wireless, with a Battery or Capacitor required to transfer power.
+There are currently 3 tiers of Batteries.

 Batteries keep their energy when broken with a wrench, so feel free to move them around!